 Conservation is a state of harmony between men and land. – Aldo Leopold

-For an agricultural community, having an assured ‘place’ is central to survival.
-FCT prioritizes supporting productivity in situ as a fundamental way to empower local communities, allowing them wellbeing and security.
-For this reason, FCT partners with farmers to improve pasture productivity, establish woodlots and tree boundary lines assources of wood, generate fodder for cattle within silvopastoral programs, and use forestation to stabilize stream banks.
+For an agricultural community, having an assured ”place” is central to survival.
+FCT prioritizes supporting productivity in situ as a fundamental way to empower local communities, enabling their wellbeing and security.
+For this reason, FCT partners with farmers to improve pasture productivity, establish woodlots and tree boundary lines as sources of wood, generate fodder for cattle within silvopastoral programs, and use forestation to stabilize stream banks.

-Members of the Colepato indigenous cooperative listen to a FCT presentation on human-bear conflicts.
+Members of the Colepato indigenous cooperative listen to an FCT presentation on human-bear conflicts.

-Anjichu Tenelema attends to his cattle in the paramo.
-With technical assistance and selected inputs, milk and meat production can rise dramatically for frontier residents, saving native vegetation from conversion.
+Anjichu Tenelema attends to his cattle in the páramo.
+With technical assistance and selected inputs, milk and meat production can rise dramatically for frontier residents, thus saving native vegetation from conversion.

 The environmental consequences of productivity and tenure stability are positive:

-• they preserve their headland forests and páramos because these will be eternal sources of water; and
+• They preserve their headland forests and páramos because these will be eternal sources of water.

 Bulls pull a traditional Spanish plow, centuries after it was introduced to the Andes.

 Empowerment begins with the family and extends to the community.
-For this reason, FCT incorporates local residents and their representatives in all of its capacity-building initiatives.
+For this reason, FCT involves local residents and their representatives in all of its capacity-building initiatives.
 Education—environmental, productive, organizational—is a common thread.

 Community children enjoy looking at wildlife photos captured from camera traps.

-Two initiatives of recent years merit special mention: 1.
-The creation of a community park guard association, and 2.
-A consultation with the Huangra community regarding their needs, in conjunction with the opening of an ecological roadway to their isolated community within Sangay National Park.
+Two initiatives of recent years merit special mention: the creation of a community park guard association; and a consultation with the Huangra community regarding their needs, in conjunction with the opening of an ecological roadway to their isolated community within Sangay National Park.

-FCT conceptualized and established in 2009 a program of “community environmental promotors”, originally designated as “community park guards”.
-These were local young residents of the southern Sangay National Park region who were given training in biological monitoring, environmental education and community development.
+In 2009, FCT conceptualized and established a program of “community environmental promoters,” originally designated as “community park guards.”
+These were local young residents of the southern Sangay National Park region who were given training in biological monitoring, environmental education, and community development.
 Their mission was to establish a presence for the Ministry of the Environment in areas beyond the reach of roads, but where legal in-holders in Sangay NP practiced agriculture and grazing.
-Their technique was outreach and education, and because they were members of the local community, their enthusiasms for the natural environment and its conservation were more easily communicated to their peers.
+Their strategies were outreach and education, and because they were members of the local community, their enthusiasm for the natural environment and its conservation were more easily communicated to their peers.

-The program was so successful that the national electric company, CELEC (via its local unit, HidroPaute) in 2011 organized the promotors as a formal enterprise called CUTIN (taking the name of a local frog species) and assumed the operational costs.
+The program was so successful that in 2011 the national electric company, CELEC (via its local unit, HidroPaute) organized the promoters as a formal enterprise called CUTIN (taking the name of a local frog species) and assumed the operational costs.
 CELEC supports watershed conservation because it safeguards the quality and volume of the water received downstream and used in hydroelectric production.
-CUTIN scaled-up its activities to include reforestation, camera trapping, erosion control, silvopastoral programs and a variety of environmental
+CUTIN scaled up its activities to include reforestation, camera trapping, erosion control, silvopastoral programs, and a variety of environmental

-CUTIN environmental promotors and a representative from the Ministry of the Environment were invited by CELEC to visit the Paute River hydroelectric facility.
+CUTIN environmental promoters and a representative from the Ministry of the Environment were invited by CELEC to visit the Paute River hydroelectric facility.

 education initiatives in local primary schools.
-The formation of community promotors essentially seeks to substitute external conservation advocates with advocates from within the community.
+The formation of community promoters is essentially an effort to replace external conservation advocates with supporters from within the community.
 And CUTIN is also explicitly an effort to incorporate conservation into the family’s panorama of income sources.

 The Hunagra road under construction.

-After a decade of entreaties from the community, and subject to pressure from political forces of other institutions of the government, in 2017 MAE acquiesced and issued the required environmental license.
-But this license was given on one condition: that the road be “green” and, specifically, that it not be used to exploit forest and other natural resources, but rather serve the community’s development.
+After a decade of entreaties from the community, and subject to political pressure of other institutions within the government, in 2017 MAE acquiesced and issued the required environmental license.
+But this license was given on one condition: that the road be “green” and, specifically, that it not be used to exploit forests and other natural resources, but rather serve the community’s development.